paulIordache/psql/README.md

 - **NPCs**: Detailed information about all NPCs, their questlines, and locations. 🧙‍♂️
 - **Items**: A complete list of items, including their descriptions, where to find them, and their uses. 🛡️⚔️
 - **Bosses**: Strategies, weaknesses, and locations for all bosses. 🐉💀
-- **Market**: Prices for items, where to buy/sell them, and tips for trading. 💰🛒
 - **Locations**: Maps and guides for all in-game areas. 🗺️

 ---